 Seal only clean and dry wood, and don’t forget to seal ALL sides.

 GOLDEN’s GAC100 or GOLDEN Acrylic Gloss Medium are both high-quality brush on sealers.
+A cheap DIY option is to apply glue.

 Step 3: Priming wood

-Priming is necessary for any unprimed wood, no matter natural or composite.
 Using a roller, brush or spray primer, apply 1-2 coats of priming.
 Start from the front and sides, then prime the back of the panel too.

+Best primer for acrylics on wood?
 Liquitex White Acrylic Gesso is a good and affordable primer for wood.

 More details on priming, sealing and recommended products here: How to Prime Wood for Acrylic Painting.

-Best Acrylic Paint for Wood
+Step 3 – Choose the Best Acrylic Paints for Wood

-You can use any acrylic paint for wood, even inexpensive craft, and student grade paint, if you’re considering painting as a pastime, or if you’ll be painting with your children, or if you’re just a newbie who has to try everything.
-If your professional art for sale is a painting on wood, use only artist-grade acrylic paint.
+You can use any type of acrylic paint for wood, even inexpensive craft, and student grade paint, if you’re considering painting as a pastime, or if you’ll be painting with your children, or if you’re just a newbie who has to try everything.

 As professionals normally follow their own way to do things, I will give the list of paint any beginner or family can use to still make a very good painting.

-- Apple Barrel (Set of 18) – one of the best crafts paint.
+2. Apple Barrel (Set of 18) – one of the best crafts paint.

-- Liquitex Basics Set of 24
+3. Liquitex Basics Set of 24

-- Hippie Crafter Acrylics (one of my personal favorites overall)
+4. Hippie Crafter Acrylics (one of my personal favorites overall)

-- Handy Art 8 Color
+5. Handy Art 8 Color

-- Blick Studio Acrylic Paint Set of 24
+6. Blick Studio Acrylic Paint Set of 24

 Basically, any good-quality acrylics may be used on wood.